Alanaktion/blog/content/blog/2022/playdate/index.md

 ---
 title: Playdate
 date: 2022-04-25T17:33:15
 description: I finally got my Playdate!
-Let's talk about it the interesting games and excellent SDK!
+Let's talk about the interesting games and excellent SDK!
 ---

 I finally got my [Playdate](https://play.date)!
 I had placed my preorder within less than a minute of them opening up orders, and while it was supposed to ship last December, things happened and it was delayed a bit.
 They started shipping last week though, and I have mine now!
 Thanks, Panic ❤️